Bluesky-Fivem/Bluesky-Community-Project-Fivem/README.md

 ## Credits

-This is a framework that was originally created by **Discworld** & **Alzar** https://github.com/Alzar for BlueSky-Development (https://github.com/BlueSky-Development)'s roleplay server, it was later retooled for PixelWorldRP which then later rebranded to React RP.
+This is a framework that was originally created by **Discworld** & **Alzar** & **Dr Nick** for BlueSky-Development's roleplay server, it was later retooled for PixelWorldRP which then later rebranded to React RP.